Here are the best things to do in Kota Kinabalu, an up-and-coming short getaway filled with food and adventure.

 If you’re ever in need of food recommendations, ask the local taxi drivers.
 That’s how I first heard of Jia Siang Coffee Shop.

-Enjoy it with their homemade chilli sauce, which they also sell in jars at the counter.
+Enjoy it with their homemade chilli sauce.
 For sides, try the fried eggplant stuffed with meat (RM12) and pork belly (RM25).
 This coffee shop opens till 2AM, making it a popular supper spot too!

 Opening hours: 9AM – 2AM